Tower (Dutch band): History

 In April 2021, Van Loon received an award for his contribution to Dutch pop music.
 Later that year, Van der Hoogt broke his right shoulder during an accident.
 Following a false initial diagnosis, he had an operation 10 days later, and was told that his recovery would take some time.
 In 2022, a meet and greet and mini concert were planned to take place at De Meester on 3 July of that year, and the band rehearsed in three months.
 However, rehearsals became more physically demanding and painful for Van der Hoogt, as his recovery did not go smoothly, so the meet and greet was cancelled.
 In November 2024, the band performed during the opening concert "Het echte geluid van de jaren '80" ("The Real Sound of the 80s") in de Vlijt in Zevenhoven, joined by guitarist Dimitri Versteeg (replacing Van der Hoogt), bassist Ruth Jochems, and guest backing singers Inge Rijnja and Katinka van der Harst.
+On 26 September-28 November 2025, Tower performed "Jamband" sessions at the Dorpspunt venue in Stompwijk, joined by guitarists Marcel Bazuin and Eric Kruitof, drummer Bas Brandsma, saxophonist Willem Jan Nijhuis, and Alex Haak.

 Personal lives

 Pijnaker worked as a teacher at The Rockschool, HIP School in The Hague, and Sport en Welzijn in Leidschendam-Voorburg.
 In January 2014, she founded her own studio in Stompwijk, Zangstudio The Voice, where she gives singing lessons.
-Beginning in September 2019, she also presents the radio program Click Track with Ron van der Tuijn, heard weekly on Wednesday from 9:00 pm to 10:00 pm.
+Beginning in September 2019, she also presented the radio program Click Track with Ron van der Tuijn, heard weekly on Wednesday from 9:00 pm to 10:00 pm.
+In April 2025, she started working for Music Productions Group.
+Peterzen died at the age of 70 on 31 May 2025.
+Van Loon died at the age of 77 six months later on 17 November 2025.